Food Bowl Connection

 We must look to tomorrow’s influencers and decision makers.
 The future of agriculture depends on the next generation.
 By setting educational tasks that require a deep understanding of the food bowl, a relationship progressively builds between the student and their food source.
 We believe that connecting with a place is fundamental to caring for it.

 Our Food Bowl Connection Program focuses on large scale food production in the world-class Liverpool Plains.
-Schools have a dedicated farmer to work with, so they can see for themselves, first-hand, how food is produced.

 Key features include: